 Acne is a skin condition that causes pimples or "zits."
-This includes whiteheads, blackheads, and red, inflamed patches of skin (such as cysts).
+Whiteheads, blackheads, and red, inflamed patches of skin (such as cysts) may develop.

 Acne occurs when tiny holes on the surface of the skin become clogged.
 These holes are called pores.

 Acne is most common in teenagers, but anyone can get acne, even babies.
 The problem tends to run in families.

 Some things that may trigger acne include:

 Research does not show that chocolate, nuts, and greasy foods cause acne.
 However, diets high in refined sugars or dairy products may be related to acne in some people.

 Acne commonly appears on the face and shoulders.
 It may also occur on the trunk, arms, legs, and buttocks.
 Skin changes include:

 Your doctor can diagnose acne by looking at your skin.
 Testing is not needed in most cases.